-Naturally, we would be walking right by this royal event which invoking sheer delight in my daughter who was only met with disappointment when we couldn’t meet them.
+Naturally, we would be walking right by this royal event which invoked sheer delight in my daughter who was only met with disappointment when we couldn’t meet them.
 Now that we have “paid our dues” by getting our first sailing under our belt hopefully we will be able to make reservations next time for prime onboard events.

-Other important events to book ahead are the Bibbity-Boppity Boutique, Princess Tea Times and much-needed spa services for the adults.
+Other important events to book ahead are the Bibbity-Boppity Boutique, Princess Tea Times, and much-needed spa services for the adults.

 Early Dinner Vs Late Dinner

 Beef ragout, cheese souffle, pie and pudding on flambe!
 Sample all the culinary delights throughout the ship with a wide variety of dining options available.
-While buffets, bistros and snack shacks are always available it is the fine dining we suggest.
+While buffets, bistros, and snack shacks are always available it is the fine dining we suggest.

 Disney is on a rotational dining plan, meaning that each night you will be having dinner in one of their special themed dining rooms.
 The location of the cruise may yield different regional menu items.
 A great example is for those going on a Disney Alaskan Cruise.